Abhinav-Ujjawal/Bootstrap-In-One-Video/README.md

-### About
+### ❓ About
-This is a full responsive website made using Bootstrap.
-It uses HTML, CSS, and JS to make a coding blog.
+This is a fully responsive website made using Bootstrap.
+It uses HTML, CSS, and JS to make a coding blog. <br>
+**Welcome to ByteBloom!**

-### Todo in upcoming patches
+### 📝 Todo in upcoming patches

+- [x] Add back to top button  on the home page
--  Add more cards and redirect pages
+- [ ] Add more cards and redirect pages
--  Add a response to submission forms
+- [ ] Add a response to submission forms
--  Adding a demo video of the site in the README
+- [ ] Add a demo video of the site in the README